robinklaassen/aas2/INSTALLATION.md

 * Install Composer

   - Download composer. [direct download](https://getcomposer.org/Composer-Setup.exe)
   - Install composer.
-You can leave everything as default.
+You can leave most as default see below.
+    - There is a page to select the proper PHP version. select 7.1.x in the dropdown

 * Install a GitHub
   - Github for windows (should be dummy proof, but never used it)